Duke University Job Descriptions

 Work Performed

-Collaborate with Colony Curator, Research Manager, Supervising Veterinarian and Primate Technician Supervisor to develop behavioral modification plans to address research, veterinary and husbandry needs as they develop.
+Collaborate with Colony Curator, Director of Research, Supervising Veterinarian to develop behavioral modification plans to address research, veterinary and husbandry needs as they develop.
+This includes developing a record keeping system that documents the plans progress/setbacks and any follow up assessments.

 Develop, implement and proactively maintain a system to track all abnormal behaviors, behaviors of concern along with supporting assessments and behavioral intervention plans for the DLC colony.

-Develop, implement and maintain a proactive animal training program utilizing operant conditioning (positive reinforcement).
+Develop, implement, maintain and analyze a proactive animal training program utilizing operant conditioning (positive reinforcement).
+Work with technicians to monitor progress and trouble shoot as needed.

 Required Qualifications at this Level